SoundScapeRenderer/ssr/doc/manual/renderers.rst

 ``IN_PHASE_RENDERING`` property in the SSR configuration file (see section :ref:`Configuration File <ssr_configuration_file>`) to be ``TRUE`` or ``true``.

+..
+[Neukom2007] Martin Neukom.
+Ambisonic panning.
+In 123th Convention of the
+    AES, New York, NY, USA, Oct.
+5–8, 2007.

 Generic Renderer
 ----------------